Journal Articles make even the top students’ eyes glaze over.

 You’re reading a journal article to find out the answers to a question.
 The methodology section explains how the answers we gathered.

-Methodologies are very important if you’re writing a critical literature review at Master’s level.
+Methodologies are very important if you’re writing a critical literature review at the Master’s level.
 They’re also vital if you’re trying to assess the reliability of a source.
 But for most students trying to quickly gather some facts on a topic, they’re a waste of your time.

 If a journal article has made it to publication in a journal article, its methodology will have already been evaluated by two anonymous experts and a journal editor.
 These people are much smarter than you and they gave it the green light.